georgiy-pruss/2-J/README.md

 aes.ijs -- one-page AES implementation

-j.vim -- my j syntax for Vim
+j.vim -- my j syntax for Vim (also in dotfiles -- no way to share a file)